peng00bo00/peng00bo00_previous_blog/about.md

 **Hi there!**

-My name is **Bo Peng (彭博)** and I'm a phd student at [NYU Abu Dhabi](https://nyuad.nyu.edu/en/).
+My name is **Bo Peng (彭博)** and I'm a PhD student at [NYU Abu Dhabi](https://nyuad.nyu.edu/en/).
 During my phd study in civil engineering, I also finished my second master degree in computer science at [Georgia Tech's OMSCS program](https://omscs.gatech.edu/).
 This blog is used to record what I've learned in this journey.

 ## Education
-- **New York University Abu Dhabi** <span style="float:right">2019.09 - Present</span> \
+- **New York University Abu Dhabi** <span style="float:right">2019.09 - 2024.05</span> \
-  PhD candidate in Civil and Urban Engineering
+  PhD in Civil Engineering

 - **Georgia Institute of Technology** <span style="float:right">2021.01 - 2022.12</span> \
   MS in Computer Science